taral-desai/taral-desai/README.md

 ## 🚀 About Me
-I'm an mechanical engineer having keen interest in data analytics and trying to contribute to the data revolution as every industry has this one thing thing common: data, data and data...
+I'm a mechanical engineer having keen interest in data analytics and trying to contribute to the data revolution as every industry has this one thing thing common: data, data and data...

 ## 🛠 Languages